 People's Network computers and Wi-Fi

-As part of the People's Network we have more than 150 computers available for public use in all Richmond Borough libraries.
+As part of the People's Network we have computers available for free public use in all of our libraries.

 - SuperNova Reader Magnifier is a screen magnifier, which provides visual highlighting and natural voices for reading documents.
 It is ideal for people with partial or fluctuating sight who require optional speech to read longer documents